June 24, 2023

-Segment 5 - Cross the highway there and descend on a trail for about a mile.
+Segment 4 - Cross the highway again and descend back down the trail for about a mile and just past where the Hwy was crossed on the way up to Aid #5.
 Turn right onto a trail going up through aspen groves.
 This first hill here is a doozy, heading up 1,700’ to an elevation of about 11,000’, so be ready for it!
 You’ll reach Aid #6 about two miles down from the high point.
 From this aid station, merge and turn left down onto the Waterdog Trail.
 One mile down, turn right into the aspen trees, and now it’s a no-brainer, down to town for 2 miles.
 When you emerge into the residential area, follow the markers to the 5th Street pedestrian bridge, and use 5th Street to cross over Highway 149 to Silver Street.
 Turn left and it’s only two blocks back to the park!

 CHECK IN AND OUT of each aid station.
 Let someone know if you drop.
 There are real safety concerns here.